FYP-Live-Query/c8db-http-java-module/README.md

+# Macrometa C8DB HTTP Access

+This is a simple java interface for accessing HTTP API of c8db in macrometa GDN.

 ## Usage/Examples

 Create C8DB object with host name, port and API key.
 This will create a connection to the database.